dbgate/dbgate.github.io/_features/datagrid.md

 demo_url: https://demo.dbgate.org/#favorite=master-detail
 ---

 DbGate has very powerful data browser and editor.
-It allows you quickly find or modify, what you need, even when using complicated relations.
-In most cases, using datab browser is far more efficient than typing query by hand or use query designer (but you can of course use all these variants in DbGate too).
+It allows you to quickly find or modify, what you need, even when using complicated relations.
+In most cases, using data browser is far more efficient than typing query by hand or use query designer (but you can of course use all these variants in DbGate too).

 ## Filtering data
 You can directly type filtering expression (eg. substring, which is searched in column).
-Or you can use menu, which helps you to create filtering expreesion, if you want to use somthing not obvious.
+Or you can use menu, which helps you to create filtering expreesion, if you want to use something less obvious.

 ![Tabs](/assets/fragments/filter.png)

 ## Expanding foreign key columns
-Sometimes, it is useful to view directly columns of references table.
-In DbGate, you can achieve this without creating query, references columns can be added to view in columns manager.
-You can even filter table by references columns.
+Sometimes, it is useful to view directly columns of referenced table.
+In DbGate, you can achieve this without creating query, referenced columns can be added to view in column manager.
+You can even filter table by referenced columns.

 ![Tabs](/assets/fragments/refcolumn.png)

 ## Form view
 Often you could come across very wide tables, with plenty of columns.
 When you need to see only one row, classic table view is not effective.
 Form view could help you to solve this situation with elegance.
-As addition, you could expand foreign key columns in form view.
+And a nice benefit, you could even expand foreign key columns in form view.

 ![Tabs](/assets/fragments/formview.png)

 ## Data editor
 DbGate supports also table data editing.
-None of changes are saved to database immediately, at first you edit table data in similar way as  in Excel, if you are finished, you press Ctrl+S (or use command in context menu), and confirm changes are saved to database
+None of changes are saved to database immediately, at first you edit table data in similar way as  in Excel, when you are finished, you will press Ctrl+S (or use command in context menu), and after confirming, changes are saved to database.

 ![Tabs](/assets/fragments/savechange.png)

 ## Other features
 That's not all, DbGate has next amazing data view/edit features:

-* Master/detail views nbase on foreign keys
+* Master/detail views based on foreign keys
 * Foreign key lookups
 * One-click group by function
 * Group by master/detail view + group by year, month, day